OmarElsheikh20/OmarElsheikh20/README.md

 ## 🚀 About Me

-I'm a passionate **software developer** with a love for crafting elegant solutions and exploring cutting-edge technologies.
+I'm a passionate **backend developer** with a love for crafting elegant solutions and exploring cutting-edge technologies.
 My journey spans across multiple programming languages, with a focus on building robust, scalable applications that make a difference.

 - 🔭 Currently working on **e-commerce platforms** and **entertainment applications**
 - 🌱 Continuously learning **modern architectures** and **best practices**